r-spatial/rgee/README.md

 ## Requirements

-Prior to using `rgee` you will need to install a **Python version higher than 3.5** in your system. `rgee` counts with a installation module, use it to quickly set up the external dependencies of `rgee`.
-Please run as follow:
+Prior to using `rgee` you will need to install a **Python version higher than 3.5** in your system. `rgee` counts with a installation module, use it to quickly set up the external dependencies of `rgee`:

 ```r
 library(rgee)